-Gil Yosipovitch MD, FAADProfessor, Department of Dermatology & Cutaneous Surgery, Director, Miami Itch Center, University of Miami Miller School of Medicine, Miami, Florida
+Gil Yosipovitch MD, FAADProfessor and Stiefel Chair of Medical Dermatology; Director, Miami Itch Center, Dr. Phillip Frost Department of Dermatology, Miller School of Medicine, Miami, Florida

 Gil Yosipovitch, MD FAAD is a tenured Professor of Dermatology at the Miller School of Medicine at University of Miami, and Director of the Miami Itch Center, which focuses on chronic itch as a disease state.
 He has published more than 350 articles in books and peer reviewed journals and has edited 3 books.
 He is the founder and past president of the International Forum for the Study of Itch and the Chairman of the Scientific Board of the National Eczema Association.
 He serves on the editorial boards of 6 key specialty journals.
 In addition, he received one of the highest awards in dermatology, the Marion B. Sulzberger lectureship award, at the 2016 AAD meeting for his work on itch.